Bridge To Nowhere

 If you are adding the Kaiwhakauka Track starting from Whakahoro (ie: the northern entrace) park at:

-Taupo: the boat harbour near Stir Cafe (if you have arranged round trip transport with Tread Routes)
+Taupo: Park at the Taupo Boat Harbour near Stir Cafe (if you have arranged round trip transport from Taupo with Tread Routes)

 LOGISTICS of the Bridge To Nowhere ride: